faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

 2. **That the consequences of Adam's sin were confined to his person and that the rest of mankind received no disadvantage from them.**

-    *All agree, the posterity of Adam suffered physical and (indirectly) spiritual death (separation from God) as a result of Adam's Fall.*
+    *All disagree in unison: the posterity of Adam suffered physical and (indirectly) spiritual death (separation from God) as a result of Adam's Fall.*

     **[BOM]** 2 Nephi 2:21,23,25 For he gave commandment that all men must repent; for he showed unto all men that they were lost, because of the transgression of their parents....
 And they would have had no children; wherefore they would have remained in a state of innocence, having no joy, for they knew no misery; doing no good, for they knew no sin. ...
 Adam fell that men might be; and men are, that they might have joy.